coopercenter/sol-tax-webapp/README.md

   10. __templatetags__ - The _custom\_tags.py_ file defines tags that can be used in the HTML templates to manipulate data if necessary from variables that are passed into the templates.

 ### Other Files
   1. __feedback\_sender.py__ - _(Function has been phased out)_ File is used to send an email to the listed stakeholders at 3 PM each weekday, if someone submitted feedback through the web app.
-It pings the website 3 times an hour each weekday from 9 AM - 5 PM so it is constantly up in this time period.
+It pings the website 3 times an hour each weekday from 9 AM - 5 PM so it is constantly up in the time period.
   2. __manage.py__ - Default Django file that boots the application up when called __(Do not touch unless necessary)__
   3. __Pipfile & Pipfile.lock__ - Files are for the virtual environment and list all the dependencies of the project and the versions used.
   4. __Procfile__ - File that gets the web application running.
 It runs python manage.py migrate to make any migrations necessary to the database.
 It then runs the application with the _wsgi.py file_ and finally creates a cron job to run _feedback\_sender.py_